 To help us maintain your good oral health or diagnose and treat dental disease, we use only the latest technology.
 Some of the technology we are using includes:

 Reduce your radiation exposure by up to 80%.
-Digital also allows us to enlarge or magnify your x-rays, change the brightness or contrast, and put them on a flatscreen tv in the treatment room for you to see what we are seeing.
-When you are looking at the x-rays along with the hygienist or dentist, it can help you to understand any problems we see and allows us to explain treatment options so you are more involved in your care.
-Digital also allows us to electronically transfer images to specialists, should the need arise.
+Digital x-rays also allow us to enlarge or magnify your x-rays, change the brightness or contrast, and put them on a flatscreen tv in the treatment room for you to see what we are seeing.
+When you are looking at the digital x-rays along with the hygienist or dentist, it can help you to understand any problems we see and allows us to explain treatment options so you are more involved in your care.
+Digital x-rays also allow us to electronically transfer images to specialists, should the need arise.